 As part of the process of connecting nodes for replication, PGD logs into other nodes.
 It performs that login as the user that Postgres is running under.
-For EDB Postgres Advanced server, this is the enterprised buser.
+For EDB Postgres Advanced server, this is the enterprised user.
 That user needs credentials to log into the other nodes.
-Supply these credentials using the page file, which needs to reside in the user's home directory.
-The home directory for enterprised is /var/lib/edb.
+Supply these credentials using the page 18 pages 19 pages 19